 Each year, we invite accomplished conductors to direct the orchestra and the choir.
 Other distinguished musicians act as Academy teachers for young talented string players..
 The idyllic surroundings of the Pays de Fayence provide a unique setting for musicians and singers to perform together in an informal, Provençal environment.

 Since 2005, performances have included Mozart’s C minor Mass and Requiem, Duruflé’s Requiem, Bach’s Magnificat, Haydn’s Te Deum and Nelson Mass, Handel’s Dixit Dominus, Dvorak’s Stabat Mater, the Monteverdi Vespers, Haydn’e Creation and Seasons, Handel’s Saul and Messiah and Fauré’s Requiem.
 Operas staged include Purcell’s Dido & Aeneas, Mozart’s Marriage of Figaro and Cosi fan Tutte, Puccini’s La Boheme and Rossini’s Barber of Seville.

 ‘Bringing music to life’ Musique Cordiale is supported by many friends and volunteers who give their time or financial support to make the festival a success including members of the Conseil d’administration (board) of the association which runs the festival.
 A vital element in this has been generous support from local government including the Mayor & Municipality of Seillans, the Community of Communes of the Pays de Fayence as well as other communes and the coastal town of Saint-Raphael.

-Musique Cordiale has become a major cultural event in the Var.
+Musique Cordiale has become a major annual cultural event in the Var.
 It plays an important role in nurturing a pan-European Entente Cordiale for musicians and audiences – both local and visiting – who also appreciate the breath-taking scenery and inviting climate of the region.
-Many are surprised to discover such high quality music-making in this rural pocket of Provence – and then go on to discover the excellent gastronomic, historical and natural tourist attractions of the region. (see The Guardian‘s 20 most beautiful villages of France, which includes Seillans, our main rehearsal point and the principal place in or near which our choir and orchestra are accommodated – and fed – before and during the festival)
+Many are surprised to discover such high-quality music-making in this rural pocket of Provence – and then go on to discover the excellent gastronomic, historical and natural tourist attractions of the region. (see The Guardian‘s 20 most beautiful villages of France, which includes Seillans, our main rehearsal point and the principal place in or near which our choir and orchestra are accommodated – and fed – before and during the festival)